liftconfig/liftconfig.github.io/docs/about/office-setup.md

 # Office Setup

 Since working from home I've been refining my office setup with an emphasis on ergonomics.
-I'm a big believer in investing high quality tools to increase efficiency and make long sessions working and studying more enjoyable.
+I'm a big believer in investing in high quality tools to increase efficiency and make long sessions working and studying more enjoyable.
 Below is a breakdown of the equipment I'm currently using.

 ![Office Setup 1](../assets/images/office-setup1.jpg)
 ![Office Setup 2](../assets/images/office-setup2.jpg)